soareslucas/AppDrone4IoT/README.md

 ps ax|grep firmwared
 ```

-If you find any other:
+If you find any two or more it might crash, so stop the service:

 ```
 sudo systemctl stop firmwared.service
 ```

-So to start the firmware:
+Start the firmware:

 ```
 sudo systemctl start firmwared.service